a GLOSSARY for GLOBAL MOVEMENT

 Expat: birthright passport holders of Common Wealth, US, UK and EU.
 It has come to my attention that the term “expat” is being rejected by the people it usually describes (today, not historically).
 To me, expat is a word that seems to be more rooted in English than all the other words I am using to write this glossary: being an expatriate denotes a certain set of privileges and has strong roots in British Empire expansion.
 Migrant, here makes another appearance, as a desirable vocabulary update/replacement of expat, for those who reject the description for it uneasy association with patriotism (and all of its nationalism or xenophobic associations), adding to further confusion to the experience language is meant to articulate.
 Those described as expats today, are born into relative to most, stable political and economic reality and choose to relocate.
 Expat moves for work, or love, or simply just because they have the flexibility, means and options.
 This includes all Nth generations, the descendants of immigrants, born and brought up in the western context.
 Intra-family immigration is the distance between being born in a new country and living with parents or grandparents who are essentially, from another world.
 The question that affects one’s global mobility, and thus access to freedom of speech, participation and resources today, is the timeline: the distance to these experiences and the conditions that followed and are present to one at birth, and IRL in 2019.
 Class and race of expats, is distinct from the issue of immigrant status and it is key not to conflate all of the related terms into one.
 Structural racism – may affect one’s global mobility through the “random searches”, red-flagging, and other instances of slowed or aggravated travel.
 An expat of colour could be assumed to be an immigrant, as the language reflects the persisting racial bias.
 However, this glossary is written with a purpose of highlighting logistics of immigration and citizenship, and all of its benefits, or restrictions – where the language is at the intersection of legal and affective experience.

-What many expats choose not to know, is that if you are from any other region but “the west”, the very process of traveling as a tourist, or application for a legitimate working or student visa, let alone ability to relocate, immediately comes with additional bureaucratic hubris of restrictions and scrutiny, in addition to obvious obstacles such as money, access to information and language barrier.
+What many expats choose not to know, is that if you are from any other region but “the west”, the very process of traveling as a tourist, or application for a legitimate working or student visa, let alone ability to relocate, immediately comes with additional red tape of restrictions and scrutiny, in addition to obvious obstacles such as money, access to information and language barrier.
 Expats move because they can.
 If all fails in their new adventure of spending a year in Paris or New York, they have a home country of birth to return to, of high living standards, family, friends, social services, and importantly, understanding of how it all works, human rights, free speech and a sense of belonging.
 That this level of living standard rests on mining international resources and labor, and colluding with authoritarian and violent governments, is a separate story, though one to keep in mind when referring to other terms in the glossary below.

 Immigrant: Immigration is not an event of one’s parents or grandparents life, but rather a lived experience in one’s own timeline.
 Immigration is distinct from relocation in its entirely speculative and dislocating quality.
 Immigrant status is given after over several years of preparation, one is able to meet all point system requirements (age, clean record, education, savings, language).
 Countries open to immigration are Australia, New Zealand and Canada.
 US has a randomized and thus, unreliable for life planning, Diversity Visa (formerly Green Card Lottery).
 As an immigrant through any of the above programs, one chooses to take a risk and try their luck in a whole new place, leaving behind often precarious, unsafe or oppressive conditions.
 More often than not, this person has sold or taken all of their worldly possessions with them.
 They may or may not see relatives again, and may or may not be allowed back as a visitor to their own country.
 They may have to give up their birthright passport.
 No one is waiting for them on the other end, expect perhaps another immigrant, to help you navigate a whole (conceptually) new system of bureaucracy, language, customs, employment, rental agreements, banking, gestures.
 This help is often offered for a fee.